dyhes/zulip/docs/production/security-model.md

 ## Users and bots

-- There are several types of users in a Zulip organization: organization owners, organization administrators, members (normal users), guests, and bots.
+- There are several types of users in a Aloha organization: organization owners, organization administrators, members (normal users), guests, and bots.